 Posted August 22, 2018

-One of the biggest challenges threat analysts face today is assessing the validity of Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. feeds.
+One of the biggest challenges threat analysts face today is assessing the validity of threat intelligence feeds.
 Many of those threat intelligence feeds contribute to a large amount of atomic data that is often difficult to relate and correlate in meaningful ways; therefore, it is difficult to determine the relevancy of a threat to the organization.

-If an analyst were to search within the threat intelligence for an IP address of an attacker’s infrastructure, or a Malware: Software that is intended to damage or disable computers and computer systems. identifier, they would typically receive a deluge of atomic data about the item for which they searched.
+If an analyst were to search within the threat intelligence for an IP address of an attacker’s infrastructure, or a malware identifier, they would typically receive a deluge of atomic data about the item for which they searched.
 However, many intelligence sources typically do not connect those atomic facts in a way that provides a cohesive picture to the analyst that would allow any easy understanding of the entire threat landscape associated with the item.

 There are ways to address these challenges.
 Below, we discuss a few data correlation techniques to help analysts understand the connections within threat intelligence in new and meaningful manner.